FAQs

 The panels are made from ceramic composites and high-performance fiber-reinforced composite materials using Compotech’s proprietary manufacturing process.

-How ESPS is different from steel armors?
+How is ESPS different from steel armors?

 Steel Armors are heavy compared to ESPS panels.